SODP logo

 Specialization

-Some ad networks specialize in a single ad format, such as display ads, videos, etc. This allows publishers in specific niches to work only with networks that offer the most appropriate ad placements for their website content and audience.
+Some ad networks specialize in a single ad format, such as display ads, and videos.
+This allows publishers in specific niches to work only with networks that offer the most appropriate ad placements for their website content and audience.

 On the other hand, advertisers benefit from specialized ad networks in the confidence that their ads will be placed on websites with similar content, resulting in better chances of conversion.